skcsteven/cyberLabs/ciscoPacketTracerLabs/static_vs_dynamic_routing.md

   - Full mesh - direct connections between each router, good for LAN, smaller networks, not too scalable due to hardware limitations
   - Partial mesh - not all routers are directly connected, makes use of intermediate routers, less hardware/more real world realistic
   - hub and spoke - one router (hub) connects to the others (spokes), reduces complexity, hub fails whole system fails
+- Port types matter, I initially had the router to switch connection through a switchport (layer 2), so I couldn't assign an IP through that interface
+-

 # Lab Setup for Static and Dynamic Routing